 I adore the intimate and tactile nature of handmade textile work, especially its attractive textures.
 For me, a successful textile work is one that makes me want to reach out and touch it (even if I can’t).

 My work is slow and has a meditative exploration of colour and texture.
 It’s my way of quietly expressing the world around me.
-I try to be mindful and enjoy the process rather than rushing toward the outcome.

 Layer by layer

-I take lots of photographs when I am out and about which I use for research and reference.
+I take lots of photographs when I am out and about, which I use for research and reference.
 There’s a great quality of light here in East Lothian with lots of wide-open sky.
 The colours of nature appear vibrant and strong.

 Scraps of fabric for collaging come from the small collection of textiles I’ve gathered over the years.
-I don’t hoard old clothing but I’ll sometimes use old garments made of natural fabrics.
+If I’m looking for a specific colour or pattern, I’ll often paint or print on fabric to achieve a bespoke and unique result.

 Let the stitching begin